Free Printable: Low Carb & Keto Food List

 -

-Beat in the almond flour, coconut flour, and gluten-free baking powder.
+Beat in the almond flour, coconut flour, baking powder, and salt.

 -

-Transfer 1/3 of the dough to the lined pan and smooth the top with a spatula.
-Bake for 18-22 minutes, until the top is lightly golden and spring-y.
-Repeat with another 1/3 of the dough, then again with the final 1/3 (making 3 layers total).
+Divide the batter among the 3 prepared pans and smooth the tops with a spatula.
+Bake for 18-22 minutes, until the top is lightly golden and springs back.

 -

 Meanwhile, make the frosting.
-Beat together the cream cheese, butter, powdered Besti, and vanilla extract, until smooth.
+In a large bowl, beat together the cream cheese, butter, powdered Besti, and vanilla extract, until smooth.

 -

-Let the cake layers cool separately to room temperature before stacking.
+Let the keto cake layers cool separately to room temperature before stacking.
 Frost between the layers, and all over the top and sides at the end.
-Top with chopped pecans (optional) if desired.
+Top with chopped pecans (optional) if you like.

 Serving size: 1 slice, or 1/24 of entire recipe